renlite/dart_flutter/renlite/README.md

 ```

 ### RenderTree Attachment
-When is a RenderObject or a composition of RenderObjects transfered to a RenderTree?
-This happens the first time when a RenderObject or a Tree of RenderObjects is assigned to the [RenderView](https://api.flutter.dev/flutter/rendering/RenderView-class.html).
+When is a RenderObject or a composition of RenderObjects attached?
+This happens the first time when a RenderObject or a Tree of RenderObjects is assigned to the [RenderView](https://api.flutter.dev/flutter/rendering/RenderView-class.html) or to another [RenderObject](https://api.flutter.dev/flutter/rendering/RenderObject-class.html) that is already attached.
 This can be when the instance of RenderingFlutterBinding is created and the root parameter is assigned.
 ```Dart
 void main() {
   var app = AppService();